deska02/spud-gun-drone/README.md

 This was the easiest part.
 All parts you need are a relay and some zip-ties.
 I plugged the relay to free channel in receiver.
 Very important is to keep cannon's center of gravity in the middle of the drone.
 Total mass is 2,6kg.

 ## Ending
-I know there is still many things to do, but this is the end for me.
+I know there are still many things to do, but this is the end for me.
 I would really appreciate it if anyone wants to continue it.
 Please send video to me:)

 ### Some problems to be solved:
-- low stabilty
+- low stability
-- poor response to radio comands (probably too heavy)
+- poor response to radio commands (probably too heavy)
 - no adjustment of barrel camber angle

 I had a great time with this project.
 Feel free to contact me if you have any questions.
-Youtube video is avaliable here: https://youtu.be/wASaAgc-jiA
+The Youtube video is available here:https://youtu.be/wASaAgc-jiA